-toll-free scams: calls to 800 and 888 numbers are almost always free.
+toll-free scams: calls to numbers with certain prefixes, such as 800, 888, 877, and others are almost always free.
 However, there are some exceptions.
 Be careful.

 international phone scams: scam artists confuse callers by promoting calls to 809 numbers; while these telephone numbers may look like domestic calls, international rates apply.